- Environmental Targets

 Implementation of solar power generator facilities

 Solar panels were installed above the south parking lot of HANKYU NISHINOMIYA GARDENS (along Yamate Kansen), and the power generated is used to illuminate the lights.
 Solar panels were also installed on the roof of HEP Five, and the clean natural energy is used to light up the Ferris wheel.
 A monitor indicating the quantity of energy generated by the sunlight has been set up in the atrium on the first floor.
+Furthermore, amount of energy generated and consumed are as follows.

 Installation of wind turbine generator system